ComposableFi/composable/code/xcvm/SPEC.md

 Failure to execute an instruction will lead to a transaction being reverted, however, the funds will still be in the interpreter account's control.
 Ensure that changing ownership is always done atomically (add and remove in the same transaction) to ensure funds are not lost forever.

-Using insecure bridges such as LayerZero or Wormhole is equivalent to adding them as owners on your interpreter instance.
+Using bridges is equivalent to adding them as owners on your interpreter instance.

 # 8. References